react-toolbox/toolbox-loader/README.md

+# Important Note

+You still can use toolbox-loader to customize your variables in React Toolbox but it is deprecated since from now on you can use sass-loader to import your variables file for each stylesheet.
+Check [react-toolbox](http://github.com/react-toolbox/react-toolbox) for more info

 # React Toolbox Loader

 A webpack loader to add custom theming variables to your React Toolbox Components build process.
 You can install it as an npm package: